seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Built in register allocators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LLVM infrastructure provides the application developer with three different register allocators:
+The LLVM37 infrastructure provides the application developer with three different register allocators:

 * *Fast* --- This register allocator is the default for debug builds.
 It